HL7/fhir-shorthand/input/pagecontent/index.md

   `#confirmed`

-* Assign a value to the verificationStatus of a Condition (a code type):
+* Assign the code 'confirmed' to the verificationStatus of a Condition (a code type):

   `* verificationStatus = #confirmed`

 ##### Coding

-The shorthand for a Coding is:
+The shorthand for a Coding value is:

 `{system}#{code} "{display text}"`

-A less-common form is:
+For code systems that encode the version separately from the URL, the version can be specified as follows:

 `{system}|{version}#{code} "{display text}"`

+An alternative is to set the `version` element of Coding (see examples).

 While `{system}` and `{code}` are required, `|{version}` and `"{display text}"` are optional.
 The `{system}` represents the controlled terminology that the code is taken from.
 It can be a URL, OID, or alias for a URL or OID (see [defining aliases](#defining-aliases)).
 The bar syntax for code system version is the same approach used in the `canonical` data type in FHIR.

+To set the less-common properties of a Coding, use a [fixed value rule](#fixed-value-rules) on that element.

 **Examples:**